CalebFenton/simplify/README.md

 </section>

 There are three parts to the project:
+
 1. **Smali Virtual Machine (SmaliVM)** - A VM designed to handle ambiguous values and multiple possible execution paths.
-For example, if there is an `if`, and the predicate includes unknown values (user input, current time, read from a file, etc.), the VM will assume either one could happen, and takes the `true` and `false` paths.
-This increases uncertainty, but maintains fidelity.
-SmaliVM's output is a graph that represents what the app could do.
+For example, if there is an `if`, and the predicate includes unknown values (user input, current time, read from a file, etc.), the VM will assume either one could happen, and takes both the `true` and `false` paths.
+This increases uncertainty, but ensures fidelity.
+SmaliVM's output is a graph that represents what the app could do.
 It contains every possible execution path and the register and class member values at each possible execution of every instruction.
 2. **Simplify** - The optimizer.
 It takes the graphs from SmaliVM and applies optimizations like constant propagation, dead code removal, and  specific peephole optimizations.
 3. **Demoapp** - A short and heavily commented project that shows how to get started using SmaliVM.